 In this illustration, an OEM spacer is in-place on a timing chain cover with a water pump in relative position above.
 With the water pump installed on the spacer, the center of the impeller vanes is approximately at the point of the flow arrow.
 Centrifugal force keeps the fastest moving coolant to the outer circumference of the spacer chamber.
 Coolant departs the impeller vanes and impacts the offset portion of the interior surface, perpendicular to the surface.
 The spacer does not channel the coolant to the volute opening in the timing chain cover.

-Here, a patent-pending A-432 spacer is in-place on a timing chain cover.
+Here, a patented A-432 spacer is in-place on a timing chain cover.
 With the water pump mounted on the front of the A-432 spacer, again, the center of the impeller vanes is approximately at the point of the flow arrow, and centrifugal force keeps the fastest moving coolant to the outer circumference of the spacer chamber.
 Coolant departs the impeller vanes and contacts the volute extension at approximately a 30-degree angle.
 The volute extension channels the coolant flow rearward into the volute opening, reducing turbulence and increasing flow.
 And the A-432 is cast iron with the same external contours and sand cast finish as the OEM version.

 Technical articles on Classic Thunderbird engine overheating problem solution

 To receive notice of future articles on Classic Thunderbirds engine cooling systems.